 She studied painting at the School of Visual Arts in New York City, but she learned about clothing design at home.
 “My mother was a seamstress and a maker of everything and anything textile—she was really incredible,” recalls Dahlia.
 “I grew up with that and I picked it up when I was about five.
 I always enjoyed things like crocheting and knitting.”

 During her last year of art school, she took a weaving class on Cape Cod that ignited her love for the craft and started her on a career path that has spanned more than four decades.

-Popovits says the tactile aspect of the work also draws her in, as she encourages a visitor to feel the softness of a bamboo jacket.
-Bamboo has become a popular material for environmentally conscious clothing manufacturers, she notes, because of its sustainability.
-“The full plant is used—it’s cut and spun into yarn—and bamboo grows like a weed,” explains Popovits.
-“It’s also an incredibly comfortable fiber that wicks away moisture and is relatively odor free.”
+The tactile aspect of the work also draws her in, as she encourages a visitor to feel the softness of a bamboo jacket.
+Bamboo has become a popular material for environmentally-conscious clothing manufacturers because of its sustainability.
+“It’s an incredibly comfortable fiber that wicks away moisture and is relatively odor free.”

-Many women who buy Dahlia designs return year after year to add to their collection, says Popovits.
+Many women who buy Dahlia designs return year after year to add to their collection.
 As her clients have moved into their retirement years, she has moved away from business attire and toward clothing for special events and travel.
-The idea is to make clothes work for the customers, who can order items in the sizes and colors that best suit them.
-“I love my customers,” Popovits says, “so if they’re coming to me and looking for something in particular, I’d like to be able to offer that to them.”
+“The idea is to make clothes work for my customers, who can order items in the sizes and colors that best suit them.”